arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 If the attribute value is not a string use the value of default `"+4912345123456789"`.

-### Email address (Enterprise)
+### Email address

-This takes an email address, computes a hash value and split this is three equal parts `AAAA`, `BBBB`, and `CCCC`.
+This takes an email address, computes a hash value and split it into three equal parts `AAAA`, `BBBB`, and `CCCC`.
 The resulting email address is `AAAA.BBBB@CCCC.invalid`.